LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: Related Work

-\paragraph{Hallucination, retrieval, and provenance.} Hallucination remains a central problem for factual generation~\citep{ji2023hallucination}.
-Retrieval-augmented generation (RAG) can improve factuality by grounding outputs in external sources~\citep{lewis2020rag,mallen2023nottrust}, while self-reflective variants and confidence elicitation can further improve reliability~\citep{he2025selfrag,tian2023justask}.
-But retrieval complicates provenance: once external passages are introduced, it becomes hard to separate what comes from parametric memory from what is copied or assembled from retrieved text.
-In encyclopedia-style generation, this matters because retrieval can pull systems toward sources such as Wikipedia, obscuring whether the system is expressing model knowledge or producing retrieval-shaped content~\citep{AlJazeera2025Grokipedia,yasseri2025similar}.
+\paragraph{Hallucination and provenance.} Hallucination remains central to factual generation \citep{ji2023hallucination}.
+RAG can improve factuality \citep{lewis2020rag,mallen2023nottrust} but complicates provenance: once external passages are introduced, separating parametric memory from retrieved text becomes hard \citep{AlJazeera2025Grokipedia,yasseri2025similar}.
+LLMpedia avoids retrieval at generation time precisely to keep the two separable.